skinny-framework/skinny-framework.github.io/source/documentation/packaging.html.md

 ### As you know, it's a servlet application
 <hr/>

-Skinny applications run on any Serlvet container.
+Skinny applications run on any Servlet container.

 So you just need to build a war file and deploy it to your production servers.